Nemin32/Nemin32.github.io/_drafts/munchrant.md

 power levels, that their so-called holy sanctum is defended by some lads with a bunch of pebbles, while they have the technology to rival Slig firepower.

+#### Grinding

+Even if we put all these plot contrivances aside, it is just kind of disheartening that the old games' nuanced approach of figuring out your environment, then stealthily navigating through it, while strategically using your tools is all gone.
+In Munch's Oddysee the side that has more strength usually wins...
+And even that is not exactly true as you can just resurrect your fallen and headbutt the brick-wall until it eventually collapses.

+Doubly so considering death became little more than an annoyance.
+Not only isn't death a game over anymore (as you can just resurrect Abe with Munch and vice-versa), but also you can just QuikSave whenever you wish.

 ## The Characters

 Similarly to the bleakness I've described in the previous sections, the characters themselves got